Pravintiwari-ai/jackel/README.md

 # This is a Jackel
-:- Jackel is a Virtual Assistant Created by Pravin Tiwari **key feature**
+:- Jackel is a Virtual Assistant Created by Pravin Tiwari<br>
+**key feature**